contao/docs/docs/manual/article-management/_index.en.md

 This article is machine translated.
 {{% /notice %}}

 While the previous chapters were about structuring and formatting your website, this chapter deals with creating content within these structures.
-Contao knows different content types, such as a text, an image or a table, and provides a specific content element for each type.
+Contao knows different content types, wiez.
+B. a text, an image or a table, and provides a specific content element for each type.
 The individual content elements are grouped into articles.

 {{% children %}}